-Scientific method is a procedure used by scientists to conduct research which consists of principles and procedures for generating and representing knowledge as accurately as possible.
+The scientific method is a procedure used by scientists to conduct research which consists of principles and procedures for generating and representing knowledge as accurately as possible.
 The scientific method generally includes the following main steps

 1. OBSERVATION AND ASKING QUESTIONS

-In scientific method always observations would lead to a question and possible answers to the question can be developed into one or more testable hypotheses.
+In the scientific method always observations would lead to a question and possible answers to the question can be developed into one or more testable hypotheses.

 3. EXPERIMENTATION : TEST, COLLECT, AND ANALYZE DATA

-An experiment tests whether your prediction is accurate and thus your hypothesis supported or not.
+An experiment tests whether your prediction is accurate and thus your hypothesis is supported or not.
 It is important that the experiment is fair/ unbiased.
 When testing only one factor is changed at a time while keeping all other conditions the same.
-Experiments should be repeated several times to make sure that the first result weren’t an accident.
+Experiments should be repeated several times to make sure that the first result wasn’t an accident.

 - IDENTIFYING VARIABLES